Defacto2/.github/profile/README.md

 Welcome to the Defacto2 on GitHub!
 A website conserving defunct software, wares, and elite Scene subcultures on obsolete Personal Computers.
 By documenting and hosting digital artifacts, including text files, demos, music, art, magazines, and other projects.

-Please feel free to contact us on Discord, social or over email.
+Please feel free to contact _.defacto2_ on [Discord](https://discord.gg/AJ2xV8X), socials, or over email.

 There's also a RESTful API [defacto2.net/api](https://defacto2.net/api) and a complete SQL database document [defacto2.net/sql/files.sql](https://defacto2.net/sql/files.sql)